 (a) issue revised pages of the information package as necessary, marking each revised page to show clearly the nature of the change and the date of re-issue.
 Whenever revised pages are issued, the index to the information package which is attached to the type approval certificate shall also be updated accordingly;

-(b) issue a revised type approval certificate (with an extension number) if any information on it (excluding its annexes) has changed or if the minimum requirements of this Chapter have changed since the original approval date.
+(b) issue a revised type approval certificate (with an extension number) if any information on it (excluding its annexes) has changed or if the minimum requirements of this Section have changed since the original approval date.
 The revised approval certificate shall clearly show the reason for its modification and the date of the re-issue.

 Should the competent authority which issued the type approval find that new trials or tests are justified owing to a modification made to the information package, it shall notify the manufacturer of this fact and issue the documents specified above only after new trials or tests have been successfully completed.

-Article 14a.06

 8B-4.6 Conformity

-8B-4.6.1 The manufacturer shall affix to each on-board sewage treatment plant manufactured in conformity with the type approval the markings as defined in Appendix VI , Part I, including the type approval number.
+8B-4.6.1 The manufacturer shall affix to each on-board sewage treatment plant manufactured in conformity with the type approval the markings as defined in Appendix 8, Part I, including the type approval number.

-8B-4.6.2 Should the type approval contain limitations of usage in accordance with Article 14a.04(3) the manufacturer shall enclose detailed information on these limitations and all installation requirements with each unit manufactured.
+8B-4.6.2 Should the type approval contain limitations of usage in accordance with paragraph 8B-4.4.3the manufacturer shall enclose detailed information on these limitations and all installation requirements with each unit manufactured.

-8B-4.6.3 If requested by the competent authority which issued the type approval, the manufacturer shall provide a list of the serial numbers of all on-board sewage treatment plants which have been manufactured in accordance with the requirements set out in this Chapter since the last report, or since the point at which these provisions first came into force, within 45 days after the end of each calendar year, and immediately after each additional date specified by the competent authority.
+8B-4.6.3 If requested by the competent authority which issued the type approval, the manufacturer shall provide a list of the serial numbers of all on-board sewage treatment plants which have been manufactured in accordance with the requirements set out in this Section since the last report, or since the point at which these provisions first came into force, within 45 days after the end of each calendar year, and immediately after each additional date specified by the competent authority.
 The list shall set out the correlations between the serial numbers, the corresponding on-board sewage treatment plant types and the type approval numbers.
 Furthermore, the list shall also include particular information for those cases where the manufacturer discontinues production of a type-approved on-board sewage treatment plant type.
 Should the competent authority not demand the regular provision of such a list from the manufacturer, the manufacturer shall retain the data recorded for a period of at least 40 years.

-Article 14a.07

 8B-4.7 Acceptance of equivalent approvals

 Member States can recognize type approvals for on-board sewage treatment systems based on different standards for the use on their national waterways.
-These type approvals should be notified to the Commission.
+These type approvals should be notified to secretariat of the UNECE Sustainable Transport division.

-Article 14a.08

 8B-4.8 Checking of serial numbers

-8B-4.8.1 The competent authority issuing a type approval shall ensure – if necessary working in conjunction with the other competent authorities – that the serial numbers of the on-board sewage treatment plants manufactured in conformity with the requirements of this Chapter are registered and checked.
+8B-4.8.1 The competent authority issuing a type approval shall ensure – if necessary working in conjunction with the other competent authorities – that the serial numbers of the on-board sewage treatment plants manufactured in conformity with the requirements of this Section are registered and checked.

-8B-4.8.2 An additional check of the serial numbers may take place in conjunction with the check on conformity of production as laid down in Article 14a.09.
+8B-4.8.2 An additional check of the serial numbers may take place in conjunction with the check on conformity of production as laid down in paragraph 8B-4.9.

-8B-4.8.3 In relation to the checking of the serial numbers, the manufacturer or their authorised representatives located in the member States shall, if requested, promptly supply the competent authority with all necessary information relating to their direct purchasers as well as the serial numbers of those on-board sewage treatment plants which have been reported as manufactured in accordance with Article 14a.06(3).
+8B-4.8.3 In relation to the checking of the serial numbers, the manufacturer or their authorised representatives located in the member States shall, if requested, promptly supply the competent authority with all necessary information relating to their direct purchasers as well as the serial numbers of those on-board sewage treatment plants which have been reported as manufactured in accordance with paragraph 8B-4.6.3.